axibase/axibase-charts/syntax/format-settings.md

 fraction([integer digits])
 ```

-Format values as a percentage of `100`, number of decimal places is equal to `digits`, default is `0`.
+Formats the input value as a percentage of `100`.
+The number of decimal places is controlled with `digits`, default is `0`.

 ![](./images/format-percent.png)